The most important brief of our lives

 April – May

-Our international jury will decide on at least 10 winners from around the world, to be announced in May.
+Our international jury decides on at least 10 winners from around the world.

 Sprint